doclongdong/WinDumpster/README.md

 # WinDumpster

-A bunch of random windows stuff
+A bunch of random windows stuff.
+Some copy pasted, some original, some a mix of the two.

 ### Index